 1 Model label

-The model label is affixed to the frame.
+The model label is affixed to the location shown in the figure.
 Record the information on this label in the space provided.
 This information will be needed to order spare parts from your Yamaha dealer.

 CONTROL FUNCTIONS